nupurgrover/react-native-workshop/README.md

 We've built almost the best app the world has ever seen, however, when a user goes to an event screen, we want to take over the whole viewport so the user is more focussed on buying tickets.

-Make it so the event screen doesn't have the main tabs at the bottom of the screen.
+Make it so the event screen doesn't have the main tabs at the bottom.